wp-plugins/simple-ads-manager/readme.txt

 * Customizable limitation of displaying advertisements by hits
 * Customizable limitation of displaying advertisements by clicks
 * Statistics of hits
-* Statistics of clicks (your own advertisment image mode)
+* Statistics of clicks (excluding iframes and swf-banners)
 * Customizable accuracy of bots and crawlers detection
 * Counting revenue from ads placement, display ads and clicks on advertisements
+* Compatible with all caching plugins

 = Requirements =
 * PHP 5.2.14+